chef/automate/components/docs-chef-io/content/automate/ha_healthcheck.md

 sorthands for --chef_server is --fe and -f

-- Patch a config to the Back end nodes (Open Search)
+- Patch a config to the Back end nodes (OpenSearch)
   - create a config file `opensearch.toml`

 ``` cmd